probablydan/photography/README.md

 At browser load, everything is completely client-side, so no server-side processing is needed.
 Just serving up the photos is all.

+The project also links to a CDN hosted jQuery file.

 #### HOW TO USE

 This section is going to be written someday.
-For now, you can infer how things work by looking at a sample source directory layout:
+For now, you can infer how things work by looking at a sample source directory layout that a user would build:

 	s/
 	-- 000-hello (an uncompleted set, reversed so new photos show up first)